What is Construction Lien Law?

 Pre-Lien Notice Requirement

 Okay, sure.
-So some states like Florida have what’s called a pre-lien notice requirement.
+Some states like Florida have what’s called a pre-lien notice requirement.
 So, if you are working on a construction project in Florida, and you want to have the opportunity to record a lien later on, you have to file a pre-lien notice.
 Essentially it’s called a Notice to Owner, and if you’re not in privity of contract with the owner, then you’ve got to get your notice filed, and you have to do it within 45 days of starting work on the project.

 Otherwise, you may not be able to file a lien later on.
 And again that applies to anyone working on the project who’s not in privy of contract with the owner.
 And then when it comes to your lien filing, there’s also a timing requirement there.
 And in order properly perfect your lien, you would need to record that claim of lien within 90 days from your last day of work on a construction project.

 And … even if you are in privity, what does a general contractor have to do in order to provide notice to the entity, the owner that he’s contracting with, under the statute?